-4.3.1 Although several schemes in Kenya offer healthcare, the primary scheme is the National Hospital Insurance Fund (NHIF).
+- 4.3.1 Although several schemes in Kenya offer healthcare, the primary scheme is the National Hospital Insurance Fund (NHIF).
 For a long time, the NHIF covered only in-patient hospital cover for both formal and informal sector workers, but in December 2009, it introduced outpatient coverage as well.
-Several private health insurers cater for higherincome earners.
-Micro-health insurance schemes also cover certain households.

-- 4.3.2 The NHIF Act No 9 (1998) regulates the NHIF.
-The NHIF covers salaried workers on a compulsory basis (about 2 million contributory members with about 10 million dependants).
-Informal sector workers and those who are sponsored by individuals or institutions can join on a voluntary basis, and 700,000 such workers are so far covered.
+Several private health insurers cater for higher-income earners.
+Micro-health insurance schemes also cover certain households. - 4.3.2 The NHIF Act No 9 (1998) regulates the NHIF.
+The NHIF covers salaried workers on a compulsory basis (about 2.7 million contributory members with about 10 million dependants).
+Informal sector workers and those who are sponsored by individuals or institutions can join on a voluntary basis, and 1.1 million such workers are so far covered.
 Salaried workers pay contributions on a graduated scale basis, starting at a minimum payment of KShs.
 30 per month and rising to a maximum of KShs.
-320 per month. - 4.3.3 Private health insurers offer schemes with risk-based premiums and reimbursement schedules with caps.
+320 per month.
+The informal sector workers as well as indigents contribute KShs 160 per month to the scheme. - 4.3.3 Private health insurers offer schemes with risk-based premiums and reimbursement schedules with caps.
 These schemes have a total membership of around 500,000 in Kenya.
 Some of them are organized as health management organizations (HMOs), which are medical insurance providers regulated by insurance.